Michael Austin (writer): Awards

 Austin's works have received several awards from the Association for Mormon Letters (AML).
 Two of his books have received the award for religious non-fiction: Re-Reading Job: Understanding the Ancient World's Greatest Poem (2014), and Buried Treasures: Reading the Book of Mormon Again for the First Time (2020).
 His monograph Vardis Fisher: A Mormon Novelist (2021) won the award for criticism.
 Austin himself received the Lifetime Achievement Award from the AML in 2022.
 The award citation praised the way he "models both enthusiastic celebration of good work and the possibility of intelligent and humane disagreement with bad work."

 Personal life

-Austin and his wife, Karen Austin, have two children and live in Indiana.
+Austin and his wife, Karen D. Austin, have two children and live in Ephraim, Utah.